Hartlepool: Town on the heugh

-Following the end of Roman rule in its province of Britannia in the early 5th century, the northeastern coast was raided by the Angles from across the North Sea in Scandinavia.
-They subsequently began crossing the North Sea and settled in the area, creating the Kingdom of Northumbria in sub-Roman Britain.
-Hartlepool began as an Anglian settlement, and a town developed in the 7th century sited around Hartlepool Abbey, which had been founded in 640 by the Irish Christian priest Saint Aidan upon a headland overlooking a natural harbour and the North Sea.
+A Northumbrian settlement developed in the 7th century around an abbey founded in 640 by Saint Aidan (an Irish Christian priest) upon a headland overlooking a natural harbour and the North Sea.
 The monastery became powerful under St Hilda, who served as its abbess from 649 to 657.
+The 8th-century Northumbrian chronicler Bede referred to the spot on which today's town is sited as "the place where deer come to drink", and in this period the Headland was named by the Angles as Heruteu (Stag Island).
+Archaeological evidence has been found below the current high tide mark that indicates that an ancient post-glacial forest by the sea existed in the area at the time.

-The Abbey fell into decline with the loss of Northumbrian power in the early 8th century, and it was probably destroyed during a sea raid by Vikings on Hartlepool in the 9th century.
+The Abbey fell into decline in the early 8th century, and it was probably destroyed during a sea raid by Vikings on the settlement in the 9th century.
 In March 2000, the archaeological investigation television programme Time Team located the foundations of the lost monastery in the grounds of St Hilda's Church.
+In the early 11th century, the name had evolved into Herterpol.

 Hartness

 During the Norman Conquest, the De Brus family gained over-lordship of the land surrounding Hartlepool.
-William the Conqueror subsequently ordered the construction of Durham Castle, and the villages under their rule were mentioned in records in 1153 when Robert de Brus, 1st Lord of Annandale became Lord of Hartness.
+William the Conqueror subsequently ordered the construction of Durham Castle, and the villages under their rule were mentioned in records, in 1153, when Robert de Brus, 1st Lord of Annandale became Lord of Hartness.
 The town's first charter was received before 1185, for which it gained its first mayor, an annual two-week fair and a weekly market.
+The Norman Conquest affected the settlement's name to form the Middle English Hart-le-pool ("The Pool of the Stags").